fdevillard/ada-swissleak/README.md

 - https://www.parlament.ch/centers/documents/de/interessen-sr.pdf

 at national and federal levels respectively.

+ The difficulty with the above information is that we have only found it in pdf format.

 ### Lobbying in Switzerland
  We would like to investigate this official statements and identify unnofical ones.
 We keep in mind that political campaigns in Switerland are privately funded.